MattOpen/Coloris/README.md

   //  renders a button next to the Coloris input.
 The button will show the actual color showButtonThumb:true,

   //  set the button style.
-Possible options "circle", "square", "default", "full"
+Possible options "circle", "square", "default", "full" and "full-transparent"
   //  except full, all buttons are aligned to the right.
   //  add "button-left" and the button will be aligned to the left
   buttonStyle: 'circle button-left',